ralphjsmit/filament/packages/tables/docs/01-overview.md

     return $table
         ->pushColumns([
             // The global created_at and updated_at columns
-            // will be automatically appended after these TextColumn::make('title'),
+            // will be automatically appended before these TextColumn::make('title'),
             TextColumn::make('slug'),
             IconColumn::make('is_featured')